automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Astrodon.md

 # Astrodon
-## Description: The official state dinosaur of Maryland.
+## The official state dinosaur of Maryland.